Your local guide to the Sussex Flea Market!

 Take an inventory of any collections you already have.
 This weekend is one of the best chances

 and other items.
-Ladies, this is your weekend for pottery, jewelry, books, furniture and that unique item you want for your
+Antique car parts make up roughly one third of the event.
+Ladies, this is your weekend for pottery, jewelry,

-kitchen or living room.
-Note which ones you would like to find on flea market weekend.
+books, furniture and that unique item you want for your kitchen or living room.
+Note which ones you would like to find on

 Furniture buyers would do well to do the same thing.
 Measure the space of where you would like the piece to go, and note

-the colour and design you would like.
-Antiques are a popular feature of the flea market, and knowing where you will display
+Antiques are a popular feature of the flea market, and knowing where you will display your newest addition only

 For the comfort and safety of both shoppers and pets, please leave your pets at home.
 The

-public is allowed to ONLY bring service dogs on to the venue grounds.
+public is allowed to bring ONLY service dogs on to the venue grounds.

 The footing in Princess Louise Park is mostly dirt, grass and gravel.
 Bring wagons, children's